 Gross Axle Weight Rating (GAWR): is the value specified as the load carrying capacity of a single axle system, as measured at the tire-ground interfaces.
-One of five components will determine this rating, tires, axle, springs, brakes, or wheels.
-One of these five is generally rated slightly less than the others, which is used for the rating.
+Effective September, 2017, the tires will be rated 10% higher or more than the axle, becoming the (GAWR) RATING.